 Add the Beef Broth:

-Slowly add the 2 cups of beef broth to the skillet, stirring well so the flour dissolves into the broth.
-Beat until the mixture is smooth and starts to thicken a little.
+Gradually whisk the 2 cups of beef broth into the skillet, stirring well until the flour has dissolved into the broth.
+And beat until smooth and somewhat thickened.

 Simmer the Gravy and Patties:

-Add the browned patties back to the skillet, nestling them into the gravy.
+Return the browned patties to the pan, nestling them into the gravy.
 Heat the mixture to a strong simmer and cook, uncovered, about 5 minutes.
 The patties will cook the rest of the way through in the gravy, absorbing its deep flavors.

 Season the Gravy:

 Taste the gravy and adjust the seasoning with more kosher salt and black pepper, about to taste.
-Make sure to taste and adjust seasoning as needed to keep the flavor balanced.
+Be sure to taste and adjust seasoning as needed so the flavor remains balanced.

 Step 3: Serve